jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vnet/index.md

 virtual network.
 By default, each virtual machine deployed to a virtual network is resolvable within the network under as `virtual-machine-name.internal.cloudapp.net`.
-However, using a private DNS zone this can be customized without the need for a custom DNS solution.
+However, using a private DNS zone, this can be customized without the need for a custom DNS solution.

 > The records contained in a private DNS zone aren't resolvable from the Internet.
 > DNS resolution against a private DNS zone works only from virtual networks that